Searching for

 Freedom in Familiarity

-Che-Wei Wang traveled to Walmarts all around the US to learn about urban sprawl and its relationship to big-box retail.
+Che-Wei Wang traveled to Walmarts all around the United States to learn about urban sprawl and its relationship to big-box retail.
 The experience is captured in a blog.

 Che-Wei Wang